bartuer/CAAPI_provision/README.md

 id -Z
 ```

-This will reboot the machine, after booting, SELinux should be disabled.
+This will reboot the machine, after booting, SELinux should be
+disabled.
+Reboot may take 1~2 minutes.
 ```shell
 ./disable_selinux.sh
 ```